VectorInstitute/rag_bootcamp/README.md

 This repository includes several reference implementations showing different approaches and methodologies related to Retrieval-Augmented Generation.

-- [**Web Search**](https://github.com/VectorInstitute/rag_bootcamp/tree/main/web_search): Popular LLMs like Cohere and OpenAI are very good at processing natural language, but their knowledge is limited by the data they were trained on.
-As of January 2024, neither service can correctly answer the question "Who won the 2023 World Series of Baseball?"
+- [**Web Search**](https://github.com/VectorInstitute/rag_bootcamp/tree/main/web_search): Popular LLMs like OpenAI and Llama3 are very good at processing natural language, but their knowledge is limited by the data they were trained on.
+As of November 2024, neither service can correctly answer the question "Who won the 2024 World Series of Baseball?"
 - [**Document Search**](https://github.com/VectorInstitute/rag_bootcamp/tree/main/document_search): Use a collection of unstructured documents to answer domain-specific questions, like: "How many AI scholarships did Vector Institute award in 2022?"
 - [**SQL Search**](https://github.com/VectorInstitute/rag_bootcamp/tree/main/sql_search): Answer natural language questions with information from structured relational data.
 This demo uses a financial dataset from a Portugese banking instituation, [available on Kaggle](https://www.kaggle.com/datasets/prakharrathi25/banking-dataset-marketing-targets)
 - [**Cloud Search**](https://github.com/VectorInstitute/rag_bootcamp/tree/main/cloud_search): Retrieve information from data in a cloud service, in this example AWS S3 storage